-As a young lad growing up in the late 60's (and 70's and 80's), as far back as I can remember, my only dream was to work with dolphins and become a Dolphin Trainer at Sea World (pre-Blackfish).
-Before that dream became a reality, I remember studying and focusing on as many books as I could on dolphins, whales, oceanography, and marine-biology.
-I spent most of my childhood (through high school) as a competitive swimmer (also playing water-polo) on our high school swim team.
-I also thoroughly enjoyed swimming on our neighborhood swim team, being a lifeguard, and teaching swim lessons during summers.
-Our neighborhood had an undeniably awesome swim team.
+When I was four, just after my father completed his Ph.D. from the University of Chicago, our family moved to Texas.
+As a young lad growing up in the late 60's (and early 70's), and as far back as I can remember, my only dream was to work with dolphins and become a Dolphin Trainer at Sea World (pre-Blackfish).
+Before that dream became a reality, I remember reading and studying as many books as I could, on dolphins, whales, oceanography, and marine biology.
+I spent most of my childhood (through high school) as a competitive swimmer and also playing water-polo, on our high school swim team.
+I also thoroughly enjoyed swimming year-round in AAU, being part of our neighborhood swim team, lifeguarding, and teaching swim lessons during summer.
+Our neighborhood had an undeniably unique and formidable swim team and the pool was a significant part of our neighborhood community.

 "After the magic moment when my eyes were opened to the sea, it was no longer possible to see, think and live as before.”

-From that day on I was totally stoked, and became even more motivated to learn as much as I could about marine life, and this new and intricately colorful underwater world.
+From that day on I was totally "stoked" (there's really no other word) and became even more curious and motivated to learn as much as I could about marine life (biology), and this new and intricately colorful underwater world.

 In 1980, I traveled to Maui with my family for the first time.
 We stayed for a full month and visited what was then a totally unpopulated Wailea beach (The Grand Wailea and Four Season Resorts now encompass the area).
 We also visited Molokini Island, which offers world-class snorkeling and diving.
 Since then, I've fortunately had opportunities to visit and dive in other unique ocean destinations such as Grand Cayman (I "earned" several company trips through work, over the years) and stayed at the Westin Grand Cayman – one of my favorite destinations.
 We also visited Bermuda, Cozumel, The Florida Keys, California (La Jolla), and Puerto Rico (El Conquistador Resort which has their own private island, and offers a picture perfect place to snorkel).